 WordPress for Beginners: How to Use WordPress

 There are a number of ways for you to create your dream website with WordPress.
 Users generally find the software easy to use, but getting started can be understandably intimidating if you’re completely new to the process.
-That’s why we have built this “WordPress for beginners” guide.
-Below, we will cover how to start creating your website.
+That’s why we have built this “WordPress for Beginners” guide.
+Want a quick introduction before you dive deep?
+Check out this helpful video:

+Below, we will take a closer look at how to start creating your website.

-How To Create A WordPress Website
+How to Build a WordPress Website

-1. Pick a WordPress plan
+1. Select a WordPress plan (WordPress.com only).

-2. Set up your domain name and hosting provider
+2. Set up your domain name and hosting provider.